-On July 31, 2008, the Company completed its acquisition of Ansoft, a global provider of electronic design automation software.
+On July 31, 2008, the Company completed its acquisition of Ansoft, a global provider of simulation software for high-performance electronic design.
 Under the terms of the merger agreement, Ansoft stockholders received \$16.25 in cash and 0.431882 shares of ANSYS common stock for each outstanding Ansoft share held on July 31, 2008.
 ANSYS issued an aggregate of 12.24 million shares of its common stock, including 1.95 million shares pursuant to assumed stock options, valued at approximately \$432.6 million based on the average closing market price on the two days preceding and the two days following the announcement of the acquisition, and paid approximately \$387.3 million in cash.
-The total purchase price of approximately \$823.9 million includes approximately

-\$4.0 million in transaction fees.
+The total purchase price of approximately \$823.8 million includes approximately \$3.9 million in transaction fees.
 The Company used a combination of existing cash and proceeds from a \$355.0 million unsecured senior term loan credit facility to fund the transaction.
-In addition to the \$4.0 million in transaction-related costs, the Company incurred financing costs of approximately \$4.6 million related to the credit facility.
+In addition to the \$3.9 million in transaction-related costs, the Company incurred financing costs of approximately \$4.6 million related to the credit facility.

 The operating results of Ansoft have been included in the Company's consolidated financial statements since the date of acquisition, July 31, 2008.
 The total purchase price was allocated to the foreign and domestic assets and liabilities of Ansoft based upon management's estimates of the fair market values of the assets acquired and the liabilities assumed.
-The allocation included \$235.2 million to identifiable intangible assets (including \$98.4 million to developed software to be amortized over ten years, \$97.4 million to customer contracts and related relationships to be amortized over thirteen years, and \$39.4 million to trademark to be amortized over ten years) and \$601.1 million to goodwill, which is not tax deductible.
-The acquisition of Ansoft enhanced the breadth, functionality, usability and interoperability of the combined ANSYS portfolio of engineering simulation solutions.
-The acquisition is expected to increase operational efficiency and lower design and engineering costs for customers, and accelerate development and delivery of new and innovative products to the marketplace.
+The allocation included \$235.2 million to identifiable intangible assets (including \$98.4 million to developed software to be amortized over ten years, \$97.4 million to customer contracts and related relationships to be amortized over 13 years, and \$39.4 million to trademarks to be amortized over ten years) and \$599.2 million to goodwill, which is not tax deductible.

-In valuing deferred revenue on the Ansoft balance sheet as of the acquisition date, the Company applied the fair value provisions of Emerging Issues Task Force Issue No. 01-3, "Accounting in a Business Combination for Deferred Revenue of an Acquiree" ("EITF 01-3").
-In accordance with EITF No. 01-3, acquired deferred revenue of \$7.5 million was recorded on the opening balance sheet.
+In valuing deferred revenue on the Ansoft balance sheet as of the acquisition date and applying fair value provisions for business combinations, acquired deferred revenue of \$7.5 million was recorded.
 This amount was approximately \$23.5 million lower than the historical carrying value.